TrashMob-eco/TrashMob/README.md

 1. UI
   1. Styling (in progress)
   1. Get proper logo
-  1. Add indicator on main page that user is attending an event in the grid
   1. Fix Terms of Service accept popup
   1. Fix welcome user message on main header
   1. Logout button should not be available if not logged in